Detectability, Duality, and Surplus Extraction: Set-up and Extraction Notions

 \section{Set-up and Extraction Notions}

 In this section we lay out the basic set-up and notation used throughout the paper, and give the definitions of surplus extraction underlying the main results.

-We follow standard notation throughout.
+We use the following standard notation.
 For a compact metric space $B$, $C(B)$ is the space of continuous real-valued functions on $B$, and ${\cal M}(B)$ is the space of finite signed Borel measures on $B$.
 Similarly, $\Delta(B)$ is the space of Borel probability measures on $B$.